Why Your Balanced Portfolio Should Include Real Estate Investing

 It’s that way because they understand that fortunes can be lost and lives can be ruined by market volatility.

 And asking the stock market not to be volatile is like asking water not to be wet.
 So removing more and more of that volatility over time makes sense.
+Incorporating diverse asset classes, including real estate investments, is essential for creating a diversified investment strategy that supports steady financial progression.
 But are bonds really the best answer for having a balanced portfolio?

 If you ask a bond investor what they like about bonds, you’re likely to hear one or more of the following things: